wandb/docs/docs/guides/hosting/operator.md

   ...
 ```

-Service accounts can be specified on multiple different subsystems, e.g. app, parquet, console:
+You cana specify service accounts on different subsystems such as app, parquet, console, and more:

 ```yaml
 app: